 The Designated Safeguarding Leads Network is a group of colleagues working in schools and academies in the local area.

-Useful resources for DSLs are now available to download via the DSL resources page.
+Useful resources for DSLs including content discussed in previous networks are available to download via the DSL resources page.

 Safeguarding Training Programme

 Please use the following email addresses to send over your concerns, including sending MARFs: